 - Connecting and collecting data manually

-How Wireless Technology Can Solve Your Onsite Problems
+How Wireless Technology and Concrete Monitoring Apps Can Solve Your Onsite Problems

 Option A: Sending Data Directly